cborac/Runes-plus-plus/README.md

 Sick of making runes when everytime you play a different champion and don't want to buy extra rune pages?
 Then use Runes++ a simple tool for saving your runes.

 # Install
-Relases can be found on the (releases page)[https://github.com/Sardonyx78/Runes-plus-plus/releases].
+Relases can be found on the [releases page](https://github.com/Sardonyx78/Runes-plus-plus/releases).

 ## Support
 - [x] Windows x64